Tealium/chef-splunk/README.md

 Changes
 =======

+* v0.0.9 -
+    - Added Distributed Searching.
+This requires an Enterprise License with the CanBeRemoteMaster / DistSearch Feature Flags.
+See the Distributed Search section for more details.
 * v0.0.8 -
 	- Added scripted authentication logic.
 We use an external SSO system for logins.
 Splunk's scripted authentication allows us to write custom scripts to interact with that SSO system to facilitate authentication.
 See http://docs.splunk.com/Documentation/Splunk/5.0.1/Security/ConfigureSplunkToUsePAMOrRADIUSAuthentication for more information.
 * v0.0.7 -